ControlledChaos/controlled-chaos-plugin/README.md

 ### Beaver Builder

-Included here are the two example modules from the official Beaver Builder demo plugin for building custom builder modules.
+Included here are the two example modules from the official Beaver Builder demo plugin for creating custom builder modules.
 The directory structure of the demo has been retained, inside a `beaver` directory in this plugin, however the the code has been modified slightly to adhere to that of the rest of this plugin (e.g. short array syntax).

 ## Functionality